Liam-Rand/Several-Snek/README.md

 - **How would you describe the process of creating and polishing the artifact?**

-I feel that creating and polishing this artifact was very enjoyable, as it really allowed me to use creativity and my imagination.
-For this project, I really wanted to focus on creating the atmosphere of a game level while also attempting to make all of the assets: such as sound, models, materials, and more, myself.
-I feel that I was really able to accomplish this, creating a very specific, alien-like atmosphere within the level, even though it is only a small demo area.
+I feel that creating and polishing this artifact was very enjoyable and challenging, as I had to learn a completely different game architecture to create a fun and engaging multiplayer experience.
+I started with a basic idea of what I wanted to do, which was a multiplayer version of the classic snake game, and began from there.
+I first created a singleplayer prototype of the game, allowing my to plan and develop the different game mechanics for the game, followed by implementing working multiplayer into the game.
+Though this is not the recommended method of creating a multiplayer game, as it takes a lot more work, it did allow me to get a full understanding of the differences between crafting a singleplayer and multiplayer experience from behind the scenes.

 - **What did you learn as you were creating it and improving it?**